 else-if Code block

-Explanation: The else-if statement in python is represented as elif. where ‘el’ abbreviates as else and ‘if ‘ represents normal if statement. the condition which is going to be evaluated is presented after the else-if statement. the colon ( ‘ : ‘ ) is used to mention the end of condition statement being used. the code block which needs to be executed when the else-if statement is successful is placed after the else if condition.
+Explanation: The else-if statement in python is represented as elif. where ‘el’ abbreviates as else and ‘if ‘ represents normal if statement.
+The condition which is going to be evaluated is presented after the else-if statement.
+The colon ( ‘ : ‘ ) is used to mention the end of the condition statement being used.
+The code block which needs to be executed when the else-if statement is successful is placed after the else if condition.

-Explanation: The Flow starts with a if statement check, if the statement check fails then the control flows to the else if statement check, when the else if statement check evaluates as true then the flow goes to body of the else if statement.
+Explanation: The Flow starts with a if statement check if the statement check fails, then the control flows to the else if statement check; when the else if statement check evaluates as true then the flow goes to the body of the else if statement.

 How does else if Statement work in Python?

 The procedure in which else if statement works is as below:

 - Check for the initial if statement.

 - If the first mentioned if statement is evaluated as factual, then execute the if statement directly.

 - In case the firstly mentioned if statement is false, then the control flows to the else section of the program.